alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 ```
 Add the same provisioner as above, then save and exit with CTRL+X.

+As you can see, this provisioner executes the following actions:
+* Create the file "/etc/ilogtail/user_defined_id" and put "logtail-id-${ENVIRONMENT}" inside.
+This is a necessary step
+  in order to inform Logtail that it is running inside an ECS instance that belongs to the machine group
+  "sample-app-log-machine-group-${var.env}" (created via Terraform).
+* Download and install Logtail (also called ilogtail sometime).
+Note that this installation script automatically starts
+  Logtail on the machine.
+* Modify the the properties `streamlog_open` and `streamlog_formats` in the Logtail configuration file
+  "/usr/local/ilogtail/ilogtail_config.json".
+Note that Logtail has configuration files in two locations:
+  "/etc/ilogtail/" and "/usr/local/ilogtail/".
+* Stop Logtail and remove the configuration file "/usr/local/ilogtail/app_info.json", as it contains the hostname and
+  private ip address of the ECS instance used by Packer to create the VM image.
+Logtail will automatically re-create
+  this file when the VM image is used to start our "real" ECS instances.

-We haven't finished with Packer scripts yet as we still need to configure Rsyslog to forward logs to Logtail.
+We haven't finished with Packer scripts yet as we still need to configure Rsyslog to forward logs to Logtail:
 ```bash
 # Create the Rsyslog configuration script
 nano infrastructure/10_webapp/10_image/resources/rsyslog-logtail.conf